madhukarreddydonala/NLP_Projects/README.md

 	pip install -r requirements.txt

-4. Explore a notebook or example in the `examples/` or `notebooks/` folder.
+4. Explore a notebook or example in the folder.

 ## Project Structure